freieslabor/prepaid-mate/README.rst

 -----------------------------------------------------------------------------

 Prepaid Mate works like a bank.
 Perform another transaction to cancel it out.
-You can add negative amounts of money (while your balance cannot).
+You can add negative amounts of money (while your balance cannot become negative).

 I forgot my password.
 How can I reset it?
 -----------------------------------------